Slough Hockey Club

-Slough Hockey Club is a field hockey club established in 1921 and now based at Upton Park, Upton Road in Slough, Berkshire, England.
+Slough Hockey Club is a professional field hockey club established in 1921 and now based at Upton Park, Upton Road in Slough, Berkshire, England.

 The ladies 1st XI play in the Women's England Hockey League.
 The club fields men's, ladies and age group youth sides.

 The club is historically the most successful in England with six Men's Championships, eleven Women's Championships, four Men's National Cup wins and six Women's National Cup wins.